Information for Prospective Students

 Should I send my disability documentation with my application?

 No, documentation should be submitted to SDS only after you have been admitted to the University.
-Information provided to Gannett Health Services will not be shared with SDS unless requested by the student.
+Information provided to Cornell Health will not be shared with SDS unless requested by the student.

 I have been admitted to Cornell.
 When do I register with Student Disability Services?

-The Request for Disability Services and Accommodations Form is available on line at the New Students web site, which is expected to be available on April 1st: newstudents.cornell.edu.
+The Disability Self-Disclosure and Request for Access Accommodations Form is available on the SDS website: sds.cornell.edu/forms/.
 To request accessible on-campus housing, this form and disability documentation should be submitted to SDS by May 15th for first-year students and July 1st for transfer students and graduate students (or as early as possible after notification of admission).
-All other disability requests and documentation should be received by July 12th to facilitate the timely provision of accommodations approved by SDS.
+All other disability requests and documentation should be received by July 17th to facilitate the timely provision of accommodations approved by SDS.

 What documentation is required to receive disability services?

 Documentation must be current and comprehensive.
 There are established guidelines for documenting disabling conditions.
-Please refer to the SDS web site at sds.cornell.edu or call SDS at 607-254-4545 for more information about documentation guidelines.
+Please refer to the SDS documentation guidelines or call SDS at 607-254-4545 for more information.

 Please note that eligibility guidelines and accommodations may differ from your high school or other colleges you have attended.
 An Individualized Education Plan or 504 Plan alone is not sufficient documentation.